-For example, through a record of the individual achievement of skills, or identification of compulsory learning outcomes.
-There must be evidence that students are trained and tested in the basic competencies, and achieve a threshold standard set by the University, and deemed appropriate say by employers.
-However, there is no requirement for all students to achieve a high level of competency in every technical skill.
-The Society is accrediting life science programmes, not professional training programmes.
+There must be evidence that students are trained and tested in the basic competencies, and achieve a threshold standard set by the HEI, and deemed appropriate say by employers.

 D. The Society is specifically seeking evidence for the development of the appropriate technical skills in relation to the subject, whether in the field, the laboratory or the workplace A system for recording the development of skills and experience of the practical environment should be present within the programme.
-There is no defined core list of competencies which must be achieved, due to the fact that any significant list would be rapidly out-of-date.
+There is no defined core list of competencies which must be achieved due to the fact that any significant list would be rapidly out-of-date.
 However the very basic operations (sample and specimen handling, pipetting, manipulation of solutions, measurement, use of basic equipment, and the different forms of error) would be expected.
 Different subject areas will have different requirements, perhaps informed by the work of the relevant Learned Societies, which could be used as a basis for submission.